The Gray Farm (sleepy Hollow) by Arnold John Kaplan

 This is almost verbatim from his scenic guide I took a little artistic license since I had Google maps to look at and even dropped a lat/long marker at the farm.
 The next few pages in the guide, go on to a couple of other farms right along this road giving you more details on those farms.

-Arnold John Kaplan had been photographing Vermont-scenics since the 1950’s and being a photographer for the better part of 70 years (yes he was 97 years old when he passed in 2013 and the picture above of the sleepy Hollow Farm is one he took in 2010.
+Arnold John Kaplan had been photographing Vermont-scenics since the 1950’s and being a photographer for the better part of 70 years (yes he was 97 years old when he passed in 2013 and the picture above of the Sleepy Hollow Farm is one he took in 2010.

-I found the sleepy Hollow Farm in 2015 by following his pamphlet and this is one of the images that I created.
+I found the Sleepy Hollow Farm in 2015 by following his pamphlet and this is one of the images that I created.

 I know that Arnold puts in his pamphlet that shooting this after 10 AM isn’t any good but my shot is from around 3 PM in the afternoon and I’m quite happy with it.
 I find that I usually don’t make it at the right time of day or at least when they say you need to be there by.
-I’m fully of the opinion that while it may be a little prettier at 9 AM, I’m not going to pass it by just because I’m there at the wrong time of day.
+I’m full of the opinion that while it may be a little prettier at 9 AM, I’m not going to pass it by just because I’m there at the wrong time of day.